Skip to main content

 Paying Fees

-This guide shows you how to pay transaction fees on Aztec using various payment methods.
+This guide walks you through paying transaction fees on Aztec using various payment methods.

 Prerequisites